magnoliamedia/blog/_posts/2023-03-30-how-home-builders-benefit-from-monitoring-what-is-being-voted-on.md

 ---
 layout: post
-title: How home builders benefit from monitoring what is being voted on
+title: How home builders benefit from monitoring what is being voted on at the local government level
 ---

 Homebuilders associations exist to help their member homebuilders grow and